padrino/padrino-docs/guides/01_introduction/02_why-learn-padrino.html.md

 # Why Learn Padrino?

-This guide will give an overview the various other guides, resources and steps towards becoming a Sinatra + Padrino aficionado.
+This guide will give an overview of the various other guides, resources and steps towards becoming a Sinatra + Padrino aficionado.

 --------------------------------------------------------------------------------